ianmelendez95/famjams/README.md

 ## Technologies Used

-Alright now's the time for honesty, this was more of a learning project that just happened to be a fun vehicle by involving friends and family.
+Alright now's the time for honesty, this was more of a learning project that just happened to be a fun app that I could share with others.
 Now's the part where I go on about the cool stuff contained in this project.

 ### Vue 3.x